boytchev/suica/docs/objects.md

 JS:
 if( scorm.api )
 {
    // Suica is running in SCORM module
 }
 else
 {
-	// Suica is not running in SCORM module
+   // Suica is NOT running in SCORM module
 }
 ```